Last updated on October 19th, 2021

 If you have 3 weeks (or more) in Sri Lanka, I recommend you spend one day in Kandy.
 This will equate to 2 nights as you’ll arrive on the afternoon of the first day, explore the best things to do in Kandy on the second, and leave early on day three.

-Whilst Kandy may be the second-largest city in Sri Lanka, it doesn’t have that massive city vibe and it’s easy to visit the top attractions on a free walking tour, as I did.
+Whilst Kandy may be the second-largest city in Sri Lanka, it doesn’t have that massive city vibe.
+This makes it easy to visit the top tourist places in Kandy on a free walking tour, as I did.

-If you’re not too keen on walking, you could hail down a tuk-tuk and get a personalized tour for the day which will cost 3 000 LKR ($15).
-This is also a fun way to explore Kandy with a local.
+If you’re not too keen on walking, you could hail down a tuk-tuk and get a personalized tour of all the beautiful (and hidden) places in Kandy.
+This shouldn’t cost you more than 3 000 LKR ($15).

 One Day Kandy Itinerary: The Best Places to Visit in Kandy Sri Lanka

-I planned to visit the uncommon places in Kandy – those hidden gems that are often missed by other travelers who are in search of Insta-worthy locations instead.
+I planned to visit the uncommon places in Kandy – you know, those hidden gems that are often missed by other travelers who are in search of Insta-worthy locations instead.

 Unfortunately, there aren’t too many of these “off-the-beaten-track” places to visit in Kandy!

 Below is my one-day Kandy itinerary but I’ve also included some of the other popular attractions that you might prefer.

 1. Walk through Udawattakele Forest Reserve: The most uncommon place to visit in Kandy

 - Cost: 650 LKR ($3.5) per person